MasterOminousDev/Ominous-Engine/README.md

 - [Kawaisprite](https://twitter.com/kawaisprite) - Musician

 This game was made with love to Newgrounds and its community.
 Extra love to Tom Fulp.

+Thanks for taking a look at my young engine lol!